MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 With a Microsoft SQL server or Azure SQL connector, your organization can discover and index data from an on-premises SQL Server database or a database hosted in your Azure SQL instance in the cloud.
 The connector indexes specified content into Microsoft Search.
 To keep the index up to date with source data, it supports periodic full and incremental crawls.
 With these SQL connectors, you can also restrict access to search results for certain users.

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Microsoft SQL server connector.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Microsoft SQL server or Azure SQL connector.
 It explains how to configure your connector and connector capabilities, limitations, and troubleshooting techniques.

 ## Install a data gateway (required for on-premises Microsoft SQL server connector only)
 In order to access your third-party data, you must install and configure a Microsoft Power BI gateway.
 See [Install an on-premises gateway](https://docs.microsoft.com/data-integration/gateway/service-gateway-install) to learn more.